nicolomeneghetti/LFPkernel_AllenInst_V1model/README.md

 ------------------------------------------
-Any bug or question?
+Any bug, question, curiosity, collaboration proposals etc.?
 Please do not hesitate to contact me: nicolo.meneghetti@santannapisa.it